Sodhi-S/playlist-converter/README.md

 ### Setup
 - Environment variables for API keys/secrets are required.
 See `.env.example` (to be created).
 - Endpoints are deployed as Vercel serverless functions in the `/api` directory.
+- Place all backend API endpoints in the `/api` directory for Vercel serverless deployment.

+## /backend Directory

+The `/backend` directory contains backend-only helpers and logic, such as API wrappers for Spotify and SoundCloud.
+These files are imported by the serverless endpoints in `/api/` and should not be used on the frontend.

 ## 🔧 Development